AAnkacHH/AnalysFramework/README.md

 Scale 1000000
 ```
 Times means how many times your program should be ran.
 For example if you set 5 thread and 20 times.
 The algorithm will reads the data 20 times and runs it in 5 threads.
 The framework is using thread pool.

 Scale is how the framework should show cpu time.
 For example 1000000 - miliseconds, 1000000000 - seconds.
 The framework is measured the time in nanoseconds.

 You can turn off the tester by setting parameter Tester_enabled to false.

 ### Adding to your project
+You can easly add it to your project as a jar file.

+### Running
+The framework takes a 3 arguments from command line, all of them are required:
+- path to configuration file, the file name must ends .conf
+- path to file with inputs.
+- path to file with solutions for inputs.